bobh66/pyjq/README.rst

     >>> pyjq.first('.titles[] | select(test("T"))', value, "Third JS") # The first title which is contains "T"
     'Third JS'

-``one`` do also returns the first result of transformation but raise Exception if there are no results.
+``one`` also returns the first result of transformation but raises an Exception if there are no results.

 ::